SUKOHI/Surpass/README.md

     * input
     * preview

-    This method is skippable.
+    This method is optional.
 (If you need multiple image uploads, use this method.)
     (Default: input -> image_upload, preview -> preview_images)

     e.g.)